emqx/emqx-docs/en_US/gateway/gateway.md

 For protocols without a PUB/SUB concept, such as [CoAP](./coap.md) and [LwM2M](./lwm2m.md), there are no definitions for topics, publishing, or subscribing.
 Here, the gateway must design the message content format, with each type potentially using a distinct format.

 - **CoAP**: The CoAP gateway uses the URI path and methods defined in the [Publish-Subscribe Broker for the CoAP](https://datatracker.ietf.org/doc/html/draft-ietf-core-coap-pubsub-09) standard.
 For details, see [Message Publish](./coap.md#message-publish), [Topic Subscribe](./coap.md#topic-subscribe), [Topic Unsubscribe](./coap.md#topic-unsubscribe).
-- **LwM2M**: The Messaging model of LwM2M protocol is based on [Resources Model and Operations](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html).
+- **LwM2M**: The messaging model of LwM2M protocol is based on [Resources Model and Operations](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html).
 This is completely different from the Publish/Subscribe model of the MQTT protocol.
 For details, see [LwM2M Gateway - Message Format](./lwm2m.md#message-format).

 ### Authentications